jorisroovers/gitlint/docs/user_defined_rules.md

   In case of ```LineRule```, ```validate``` must take ```line``` and ```commit``` as first and second parameters.
 - LineRule classes **must** have a ```target``` class attributes that is set to either ```CommitMessageTitle``` or ```CommitMessageBody```.
 - User Rule id's **cannot** start with ```R```, ```T```, ```B``` or ```M``` as these rule ids are reserved for gitlint itself.
-- Rule **should** have a case-insensitive unique id as only one rule can exist with a given id.
+- Rules **should** have a case-insensitive unique id as only one rule can exist with a given id.
 While gitlint does not enforce this, having multiple rules with the same id might lead to unexpected or undeterministic behavior.

 ### extra-path requirements ###